minghai-jiang/biodiversity-app/public/markdown/Northern Paraguay deforestation.md

 from io import StringIO
 ```

-Furthermore we are going to use the utility function poly_on_image that is defined in the appendix.
-This function will allow us to draw polygons on images.
+Furthermore we are going to use some of the utility functions defined in the Appendix notebook.

 Now let's save the url that we need in a varialbe to shorten our code further on.